 I don’t know how much of this is paraphrased for mainstream reporting, but it appears that many of the benefits in Indonesia come in the form of discounts at local merchants.
 Just as I have one card for groceries, one for hotels, one for airlines (and sometimes multiple cards depending on the individual company), people in Indonesia will walk around with a dozen cards to save 10% on gas, 15% on groceries, and so on.

 And, just like in the U.S., the banks know they lose money on these discounts but hope to make it up if someone becomes a long-time customer and starts carrying a balance at interest rates of 35% or more.
 This is why I always recommend you do not apply for rewards cards if you can’t pay it off each month.
-I’m not talking about churning or applying for multiple cards.
+I’m not talking about applying for multiple cards.
 I mean DO NOT APPLY.
 At all.
 Banks make money off the interest and fees.
 I have no problem paying an annual fee if I’m getting some benefits, but that’s quid pro quo.
 No one makes you pay interest.
 It’s a decision you make each time you charge more than you can repay.

 Indonesia’s government has similar qualms about the growing use of cards among its citizens, so starting this year you must be 18 or older and have a monthly income of $300 or more.
 Sounds reasonable.
 If a person makes under $1,000 a month, only two cards are permitted.
 Okay… In addition, the combined credit limit may not exceed three times a person’s monthly income.
 Ha!
 I have several individual cards that each have a credit limit higher than that.
 I could buy a house.